-In constructing trees, authors should include all members of a taxon with validly published names for which quality, nearly full-length sequences are available (for the 16S rRNA this would be >1300 bp with <3% ambiguity; for many species curated sequences are available at the SILVA databases).
+Examples of phylogenetic trees are provided in the sample articles (Information for Contributors - Bergey's Manual Trust).
+In constructing trees, authors should include all members of a taxon with validly published names as well as other taxa (such as metagenomes and Candidatus taxa) of interest for which quality, nearly full-length sequences are available (for the 16S rRNA this would be >1300 bp with <3% ambiguity; for many species, curated sequences are available at the SILVA databases).
 In general, sufficient detail of the method should be provided to allow another investigator to reproduce the results.
 Trees should also include representatives of sister taxa.
 Outgroups that are used in the calculation of the tree should not ordinarily be included in the final tree presented.
 However, outgroups, including the sequences accession numbers, should be identified in the figure legend.
 It is also important that phylogenetic trees be presented in a consistent fashion and include bootstrap values and a bar or scale indicating evolutionary distance.
-Trees must include the names of organisms, their strain name or number (as stated by the depositor of the sequence accession).
+Trees must include the names of organisms, their strain name or number (as stated by the depositor of the sequence, with type strains indicated where appropriate by a superscript capital T) and sequence accession number.

-number.
 If the trees are composed entirely of sequences from type strains, this fact should be noted in the figure legend, and the superscript T may be omitted.

 Authors are free to include other trees in their articles should they wish to do so, especially where there are areas of ambiguity or disagreement.
 They should, however, be prepared to provide the reader with a clear understanding of their reasoning.
-Any aligned sequences used in such trees should be made publicly available so that readers may explore the alternative models on their own, should they choose to do so.
+Any aligned sequences used in such trees should be made publicly available upon request so that readers may explore the alternative models on their own, should they choose to do so.

-9.15 LIST OF SPECIES
+9.14 LIST OF SPECIES